 You can expect lots of cool features to come to the device as well, as Amazon has released motion and sensing APIs to developers so they can create skills using the Show 10's unique features.

 The Echo Show 10 comes in white and black and as mentioned, it's $249.99.
-It's available for pre-order now and will ship in time for the holidays.
+It's available for pre-order now and will ship on 25 February.